Lunaticsatoshi/node-yarn-workspace-template/README.md

 <br />
 <p align="center">
-  <h3 align="center">Showcase - Track all your bugs✔️</h3>
+  <h3 align="center">Node yarn workspace template✔️</h3>

   <p align="center">
-    A simple and user friendly project management application with support for tracking all software bugs accross multiple Orgs and Teams
+    A simple and user friendly template for setting up a node project with yar workspace.
+This repo contains a express backend and a next js frontend
     <br />
     <br />
     <a href="">View Demo</a>